renanthera/simc-wiki/Druids.md

 * **druid.affinity_resources** (default: false) When set true, enables resources used specifically by your affinity talent, such as Energy with Feral Affinity.

+* **druid.initial_astral_power** (default: 0) Set the amount of astral power at start of combat.
+APLs are limited to a single pre-cast spell, thus the normal precasting of 2x solar wrath is simulated by the default setting of 8 + single pre-cast solar wrath.
+When having talented Nature's Balance this is set to 58 to account for the increased starting astral power.

+* **druid.initial_moon_stage** (default: 0) Set the starting state of the New Moon talent.
+0: New Moon, 1: Half Moon, 2: Full Moon

+* **druid.predator_rppm_rate** (default: 0.0) Set the RPPM rate for triggering the Predator talent.
+This is used as an approximation to simulate how Predator works in-game.

+* **druid.initial_pulsar_value** (default: 0.0) Set the initial value of the Primordial Arcanic Pulsar legendary.

+### Kyrian
 * **druid.kindred_spirits_target** (default: none) Set the character for the druid to bond to.
 Only bonding to DPS characters is implemented.

   _**THE CHARACTER TO BOND TO MUST BE DEFINED BEFORE THE DRUID.**_